Does Zions Bancorporation (ZION) Pay a Dividend? (2026)

 Yes.
 Zions pays a quarterly common dividend and has historically returned capital through both dividends and share buybacks.
 Like all bank dividends, it depends on earnings, capital levels, and regulatory considerations, so it can change over time.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ZION's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ZION's investor relations page or your broker before acting on them.